As a client of CSC CHIGAMIK CHC, your circle of care is created with the following teams of professionals:

 - Office Manager – The Office Manager develops and implements administrative protocols and procedures, supports human resources administration as well as provides administrative support to the Executive Director and Board of Directors.

-- Program Manager – the Program Manager works to promote health and prevent illness through the planning, coordination, delivery, and evaluation of Chigamik’s programs.
+Community Health Manager – the Community Health Manager works to promote health and prevent illness through the planning, coordination, delivery, and evaluation of Chigamik’s programs.
 The Program Manager conducts needs analyses, community consultations, oversees the development of program plans, and supports the team in strategic direction.

 Administrative Assistant – The Administrative Assistant provides a wide range of administrative and general office support to facilitate the efficient operation of the organization.